RyanBreaker/CWMR/README.md

 ## Operations
 ### Mainline
 All mainline operations are directly controlled by the Dispatcher.
 Depending on availability and workload, CTC or ABS may be used at any time.
+The Dispatcher must announce to all current crews if a switch of signaling systems will occur.
 Regardless, trains must always run only as far as authorized by their current order as given by the Dispatcher regardless of system used.

+Any spoken orders must be read back to the dispatcher; textual orders merely need to be verified as received.

 For mainline movements, the head-end of a train should be turned to face the direction of travel when practicable and shoving movements should be minimized unless where necessary to complete a job.

 ### Headlights & Marker Lights
-TODO
+Headlights are to always be set to bright during movement on the mainline.
+Headlights are to be dimmed when involved in switching operations off the mainline, approaching another moving train (with the exception of simultaneous proximity to a grade crossing), or when stationary on the mainline, e.g. waiting for a meet.

+When available, marker lights shall be set to red on the rear of a train.
+TODO: Front-end marker lights

 ### Engine Service
 Engines should be serviced prior to each departure and tender levels frequently be checked to avoid a stranded situation.
 Coal chutes and water spouts are to be returned to their stowed position after servicing.